-We review the Zero 9 from RevRides — an excellent premium electric scooter.
-Its powerful 600 W motor and 28 mile range, combined with a portable 40 lb weight make it a formidable scooter.
+We reviewed the Zero 9 — an excellent premium electric scooter.
+Its powerful 600 W motor and 21.7-miles of real-world range, combined with a portable 40 lb weight, make it a formidable scooter.
 The Zero 9 has been one of the most popular and best-rated scooters for a while and has reigned as the Best Electric Scooter Under $1200, for more than a year.

 The Zero 9 consistently comes to the top of electric scooter rankings in a variety of categories and is well-ranked all around.
-This is for good reason –the Zero 9 has fantastic build quality, power enough to conquer most hills, and more range than you’ll ever need.
+This is for a good reason.
+The Zero 9 has fantastic build quality, power enough to conquer most hills, and more range than you’ll ever need.
 All this in a 40 lb package and at a killer price have made the Zero 9 one of our favorite scooters for a long time.

 In our own surveys, the Zero brand received the highest rating for post-purchase customer support (4.6/5) and an excellent 4.3/5 for overall brand satisfaction.
 The Zero 8, a similar model from Zero, received a 4.2/5 score for owner satisfaction.

 We think the Zero 9 is an ideal scooter for a buyer who is looking for something that is well-balanced, but light enough to carry occasionally.
 It has robust safety features, excellent brand reputation, and build quality to make it durable for daily use.